 SubscriptionVersion Create by Second SOA (Old Service Provider)

-Note that the Old Service Provider’s SOA as well as any internal NPAC SMS processing (i.e., local M-CREATE) will be simulated by the NPAC simulators.
+Note that the Old Service Provider’s SOA as well as any internal NPAC SMS processing (i.e., local M-CREATE) will be simulated by the NPAC SMS ITP Tool.
 If a Service Provider elects to test their LSMS at the same time, testing proceeds with the Activation by new SP and Active Subscription Version Create on LSMS scenarios.
 The expected result of that test case is the successful completion of the transaction to create a new subscription version.
 An example of a test case that addresses only one scenario is a SOA Initiated Audit carried out from the first CMIP request (i.e., the M-Create of the subscriptionAudit) to the last notification generated by that audit (i.e., M-Event-Report for object deletion).
 Again the focus here would be the successful assimilation of the Audit Results by the SOA.

 Application to Application test cases for valid behavior will have the type A2A and the test number descriptor value of VAL.
 All the test identifiers for this category will start with the prefix A2A.<System Under Test>.VAL, where the possible values of <System Under Test> are shown in Table 7.1.